varunnagpaal/CS5830-Spring16/hw5/spec.md

 ## Specification of Fernet2
 ```(By Rahul Chatterjee (rahul@cs.cornell.edu)```

-Fernet2 is an asymmetric authenticated encryption scheme, also called
+Fernet2 is an symmetric-key authenticated encryption scheme, also called
 authenticated encryption with associated date (AEAD).